Last updated December 20, 2013

 What other applications are still trying to copy...

-Select from a library of over 4,000 projectiles and factory loads from leading manufacturers, military projectiles, or specify your own projectile
+Select from a library of over 4,800 projectiles, factory loads, military loads, and performance data points from leading manufacturers, military testing, and performance testing - or specify your own projectile

-several G7 military coefficients from Aberdeen Proving Grounds, as well as Bryan Litz' custom G7 BCs (AE and iPad editions only).
+several G7 military coefficients from Aberdeen Proving Grounds, as well as Bryan Litz' custom G7 BCs and projectile length data (AE and iPad editions only).
 Just select your bullet diameter and all of the available projectiles will

 appear, sorted by manufacturer.
 Auto-select the best factory load by